organizedanvrchy/CodePath/TIP103/Week 9 - Dynamic Programming/README.md

 ```

 ### Dynamic Programming Table
 A DP table is a 2D or 1D array used to store the results of sub-problems.
+While it helps avoid redundant calculations, it can increase space complexity significantly, especially for problems with large inputs.
+This can be mitigated using techniques like a rolling array, which reduces the storage requirement by only keeping track of the most recent rows or columns of the table, depending on the problem.
 This helps in avoiding redundant calculations by reusing precomputed values.

 ```python3
 def knapsack(values, weights, capacity):